cqse/teamscale-jacoco-agent/USAGE.md

 Please note that the `include`/`exclude` parameters use a different pattern syntax than the `jacoco-include`/`jacoco-exclude` patterns!
 See below for details.

+### Logging

+By default, the agent logs to the console.
+You can change this by providing a Log4j2 logging configuration:

+    java -Dlog4j.configurationFile=LOG4J2XML ...

+Where `LOG4J2XML` is the absolute path to the logging configuration.
+Example configurations are included with the client.

 ## Using it as a separate process

 This section explains how to instrument your application so coverage is recorded and run the